What Does It Mean?

 One aspect of Asia I will always hold near and dear to my heart is the convenience store culture.

-Upon entering, you're greeted by a welcome jingle in the country's native language and the smell of delicious in-house made food.
-The shelves are lined with exotic and interesting snacks, drinks and prepackaged meals.
+Upon entering, you're greeted by a welcome jingle in the country's native language.
+The smell of delicious in-house made food caresses your olfactories, shelves are lined with exotic and interesting snacks, drinks and prepackaged meals having your wallet all on a chokehold.
 You can print things like you can at a Staples, drop off and pick up packages, buy concert tickets at the kiosks, pay your bills, mail things, and buy household essentials when in a pinch.
 Best of all is that most of these convenience stores are open 24/7 for you know... your convenience.

 It's something about that night feeling.
-Something about the empty streets, the starry night sky, buildings silhouetted by the darkness, the encounter of other night owl people, and the feeling of peace and quiet when you're cruising your way to 711 to get your drink and snack on at 3 AM.
+It's something about the empty lit streets, buildings silhouetted by the darkness, the encounter of other night owl people, and the feeling of peace and quiet when you're cruising your way to 711 to get your drink and snack on at 3 AM.

-In a way "711 Run @ 3 AM" is my retreat and little slice of comfort.
+In a way this blog is my retreat and little piece of comfort, just like going to 711 at 3am.

 No comments: